mario-balzan/SMI-NBS/README.md

 # SMI-NBS
 The SMI-NbS Compendium is a comprehensive, open-access global dataset that documents 280 Nature-based Solutions (NbS) implemented across Small and Medium-sized Islands (SMI).
+SMI are known for their rich biodiversity and cultural heritage but face socio-economic and environmental challenges, including climate change and sea-level rise, resource scarcity, economic vulnerability and limited capacity for adaptation.
+The SMI-NbS compendium catalogues diverse NbS case studies from peer-reviewed and grey literature across ecosystem types and geographic regions.
+For each NbS, the location, societal challenges addressed, NbS category, ecosystem type, and alignment with the UN Sustainable Development Goals (SDGs) is provided.
+The SMI-NBS Compendium is intended to support further research toward the design of context-specific solutions for island settings through knowledge exchange.
+Developed through a systematic literature review, the compendium ensures consistency and comparability across cases.
+It also highlights research gaps, such as the underrepresentation of socio-economic dimensions in NbS.
+By sharing real-world examples and their benefits, the SMI-NbS Compendium fosters knowledge exchange and supports sustainable development pathways for SMI communities.
+This repository provides open-access to the code used for the topic modelling and the barplot figure in the dedicated manuscript.